Campaigning on Campus

 The University of Minnesota encourages civic engagement and participation in the political process.
 In order to ensure successful events and to reduce the likelihood of groups experiencing unintended consequences due to unfamiliarity with University policies and procedures, we have compiled some resources as a guide to help your group navigate the University as you plan any campaigning, outreach or other election related activities on campus.
 (Please note, these policies and guidelines are separate from All-Campus Elections guidelines.)

 Please contact Student Activities if you are planning any large outreach events which include the potential for large crowds, media involvement and/or high profile speakers.
 The University may require enhanced security, emergency personnel, or specific precautions for any events held on campus and SUA can help you with the review and approval process.
 We want to make sure that your events are successful and that you experience as few surprises or issues as possible.
-Student groups who host events in which the University deems additional services necessary are responsible for all costs associated for such services.

 Plan ahead!
 Large venue spaces need to be reserved (at a minimum) 4-6 weeks ahead of the event date.
 Make sure you are checking on space availability before you get too far into the event planning process.
 More information about reserving spaces can be found on our spaces page.

 Use of Campus Sidewalks